-CHAPTER 66 CITY ELECTIONS
+CITY ELECTIONS

 - 1. Administration.

 - 2. Voter qualifications.

 - 3. Residence criteria.

 - 4. General elections.

 - 5. Special elections.

 - 6. Election notices.

-- 7. 40% of votes cast required.
+- 7. Determining the winner.

-- 8. Run-off elections.

-- 9. Tie votes.
+- 8. Tie votes.

-- 10. Qualifications for city council.
+- 9. Qualifications for City Council.

-- 11. Filing for office.
+- 10. Filing for office.

-- 12. Withdrawal; written notice.
+- 11. Withdrawal; written notice.

-- 13. Publishing names.
+- 12. Publishing names.

-- 14. Election judges.
+- 13. Election judges.

 Section 1.
 Administration.

-The city clerk is the supervisor of elections and shall prepare and maintain election materials and records.
+The City Clerk is the supervisor of elections and shall prepare and maintain election materials and records.
 The Clerk shall begin preparations for a general election at least forty-five (45) days before the date of the election and for a special election as expeditiously as possible.
-The Clerk is responsible for contacting the State of Alaska, Division of Elections and making certain the city has on hand, before any election, the most current official voter registration list.
-The city clerk shall act as Clerk to the election board.
+The Clerk is responsible for contacting the State of Alaska, Division of Elections and making certain the City has on hand, before any election, the most current official voter registration list.
+The City Clerk shall act as Clerk to the election board.

 Section 2.
 Voter qualifications.

-A person shall be qualified to vote in city elections who:
+A person shall be qualified to vote in city elections who: A. is a United States citizen who is qualified to vote in State elections;

-- A. Is a United States citizen who is qualified to vote in State elections; - B. Has been a resident of Goodnews Bay for 30 days immediately preceding the election; - C. Is registered to vote in state elections; and - D. Is not disqualified under Article V of the Constitution of the State of Alaska which provides that: "No person may vote who has been convicted of a felony involving moral turpitude unless his civil rights have been restored.
+- B. has been a resident of Kaltag for 30 days immediately preceding the election; - C. is registered to vote in state elections; and, - D. is not disqualified under Article V of the Constitution of the State of Alaska which provides that;

+&quot;No person may vote who has been convicted of a felony involving moral turpitude unless his civil rights have been restored.
 No person may vote who has been judicially determined to be of unsound mind unless the disability has been removed."